SPA: Sudan digitally isolated by ‘arbitrary’ internet blackout

 Kabbashi added that the accused officers will be brought to trial within 72 hours.

-On Tuesday, the TMC reported in a statement that preliminary evidence was found against a number of members of the regular forces, and that they were placed in military custody before being referred to the judicial authorities urgently.
+The TMC reported also that preliminary evidence was found against a number of members of the regular forces, and that they were placed in military custody before being referred to the judicial authorities urgently.

-The TMC stressed in its statement that there will be no delay in holding those found guilty in accordance with the regulations and laws.
+The junta emphasised that there will be no delay in holding those found guilty in accordance with the regulations and laws.

 Our editorial independence means that we can continue to provide factual updates about ongoing protests to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.